 Understanding Survivor Bias

 Survivor bias is a form of selection bias that occurs when only successful outcomes are considered, while failures or the reasons for failures are ignored or discounted.
-This skew in data can significantly distort reality, leading to overly optimistic beliefs about what it takes to succeed and not identifying the actual reasons for success.
+Not taking a complete and balanced view of success and failure can significantly distort reality, leading to overly optimistic beliefs about what it takes to succeed and not identifying the actual reasons for success.
 For instance, if an investor only looks at successful companies without considering the numerous failures, they may assume that success is more easily attainable than it truly is and also deduce that success is based on a set of irrelevant information.

 Although related, selection bias differs from other biases like confirmation bias or availability heuristics, which involve favoring information that strengthens belief and the misjudgments of probability or recall errors driven by what is easily accessible.
 Survivor bias specifically involves ignoring failures and only focusing on survivors.